 The Bushongs operated complete blacksmith and wheelwright shops which provided supplemental income for the family.
 Jacob’s son Harrison was known for his skill with tools and would have been called a mechanic.
 Farmers from the neighborhood such as Mr. Strayer or Mr. Hupp could bring their tools in for repair.
 The 1850 Census listed Harrison as a “machine maker” but his brother Anderson only as a “farmer” like their father.

 In the 1840’s Harrison designed and built an early wheat threshing machine in these shops.
 He subsequently submitted a model to the US Patent Office but never received a patent for his invention.

-Farmyard fowl and eggs were important elements of family meals.
-The daily chore of gathering eggs was shared by the Bushong children, William, age four and Sarah, age six.
-Chickens and roosters usually roamed the yard during the day, but could be found on roosts or perches and in nests at night.
+Chickens and eggs were important elements of the Bushong family meals.
+The daily chore of gathering eggs was shared by the youngest Bushong children.
+William, age four and Sarah, age six could be counted on to help with this chore.
+Roosters and chickens openly roamed the door yard during the day, but later moved to the perches inside of the building.

-By the 1840’s Mrs. Bushong was buying her cloth from local dry goods merchants like J.R.
+By the 1840’s Mrs. Sarah Bushong was buying inexpensive cloth from local dry goods merchants like J.R.
 Strayer & Co and making clothing for the family.
 During the Civil War, commercially made cloth became very expensive and scarce.
-Many southern families brought ancient looms out and began to make homespun cloth.
-For many women in the south homespun cloth became a symbol of both patriotism and perseverance.
-Mrs. Bushong originally set up their loom in the front room (frame section) and stored their meat in the back room (log section).
+Many southern families were forced to pullout ancient looms to make homespun cloth.
+For many women in the South homespun cloth became a symbol of both patriotism and perseverance.
+Mrs. Bushong originally set up their loom in the front room (frame section) and stored their meat in the back room for protection (log section).